The new 12-sided £1 coin.

 Bold new design – it also features a new design that shows the English rose, the Welsh leek, the Scottish thistle and the Northern Irish shamrock emerging from one stem within a royal coronet.
 This was created by David Pearce who won a public design competition at the age of 15.

-The fifth coinage portrait – the fifth coin portrait of Her Majesty the Queen, designed by Royal Mint coin designer Jody Clark, is featured on the coin.
+The fifth coinage portrait – the fifth coin portrait of Her Late Majesty the Queen, designed by Royal Mint coin designer Jody Clark, is featured on the coin.

 The new 12-sided £1 coin’s dimensions are different from the round £1 coin.

 Thickness: 2.8mm – it is thinner than the round £1 coin.

 Weight: 8.75g – it is lighter than the round £1 coin.

 Diameter: 23.43mm – it is slightly larger than the round £1 coin, the maximum diameter (point to point) is 23.43mm.

 Why replace the £1 coin?

 - The round £1 coin has been replaced for the first time in over thirty years because of its vulnerability to sophisticated counterfeiters.

 - Approximately one in thirty round £1 coins in circulation was a counterfeit.
 We introduced a new, highly secure coin on 28 March 2017 to reduce the costs of counterfeits to businesses and the taxpayer.